tybor/nextgen-gallery-voting/readme.txt

 = Can I make the voting look more like my theme =
 This plugin intentionally adds very little styling to the voting forms.
 It does provide plenty of classes and ids though, allowing you to style it to fit in with your site.

-= I update NextGEN GAllery, and voting has disappeared! = When you update NextGEN Gallery, it overwrites the templates in its `/view/` directory.
+= I updated NextGEN Gallery, and voting has disappeared! = When you update NextGEN Gallery, it overwrites the templates in its `/view/` directory.
 This means you need to re-add the tag.
 If you want to prevent the overwriting in the future, you can move the templates to `wp-content/themes/[YOUR-THEME]/nggallery/`.

 = How do I see the voting results =